-Risk label Very low.
+Risk band and label 1, Very low.
 Expected frequency of negative return over 20-year period Negligible.

-To achieve a net return that matches or exceeds the RBA cash rate.¶
+Investment performance objective[§] To achieve a net return that matches or exceeds the RBA cash rate.[¶]

-Be prepared to stay invested in this option for at least one year before it meets its objectives.
+Minimum investment timeframe Be prepared to stay invested in this option for at least one year before it meets its objectives.

+What type of investment is it?
 An investment in bank term deposits and at-call cash accounts.
 The aim is to provide a high level of security of the capital value of your investment.